Does the idea of your kids on Facebook freak you out?

 - Who Can See My Stuff?
 This setting allows you to see what different people see about your child on their Facebook profile.
 To see what the most restrictive setting would look like, you’d want to explore what this setting looks like as public, and delete or hide information accordingly.

 - Phone Settings: Using Facebook on a phone is a whole other can of worms, particularly since many people use Facebook without ever logging out.
 So, if a phone were to be lost, borrowed or stolen, access by whomever has the phone is possible.

 - Logging Out: Countless people forget to logout of Facebook in libraries, cafes, on other people’s phones.
 To ensure protection, remain vigilant that your kids know they should always be logging out.
 Even on home computers.

 - Pictures and Videos: Work with your kids on what they should and should not be posting, no matter their privacy settings.

-- Third Party Apps: Just like using a phone to access Facebook, installing third party apps like Instagram opens up another privacy hole you need to be aware of.
-Limit or control third party apps, then as you see appropriate.
+10. Third Party Apps: Just like using a phone to access Facebook, third party apps like Instagram open up another privacy hole you need to be aware of.
+Limit or control third party apps as you see appropriate.

 You’re correct to be concerned about privacy online – this goes for both you, and your children.